department-of-veterans-affairs/vagov-content/pages/burials-memorials/veterans-burial-allowance.md

 | If the Veteran died on or after October 1, 2014, but before October 1, 2015 | We’ll pay a $745 burial allowance and $745 for a plot |
 | If the Veteran died on or after October 1, 2013, but before October 1, 2014 | We’ll pay a $734 burial allowance and $734 for a plot |

-- We may also pay you back for some or all of the costs of moving the Veteran’s remains if they were hospitalized or in a VA-contracted nursing home at the time of death.
+**We may also pay you back for some or all of the costs of moving the Veteran’s remains if they:**
+- Were hospitalized or in a VA-contracted nursing home at the time of death, **or**
-- We may pay you back for some or all of the costs of moving the Veteran’s remains if they died while traveling to VA-authorized care.
+- Died while traveling to VA-authorized care

 ## Unclaimed remains

 If a Veteran’s remains aren’t claimed, we’ll pay the person or organization responsible for the Veteran’s burial a $300 burial allowance (and $780 for a plot if the burial is in a private cemetery).
 If the deceased qualifies, we may also pay back this person or organization for the costs of moving the Veteran’s remains to a VA national cemetery.

-**For burial in a national cemetery**
-Contact the National Cemetery Scheduling Office at <a href="tel:+18005351117">800-535-1117</a> to determine eligiblity.
+**For burial in a national cemetery,** contact the National Cemetery Scheduling Office at <a href="tel:+18005351117">800-535-1117</a> to determine eligiblity.

-**For burial at a state or tribal Veterans cemetery**

-[Contact the state or tribal cemetery](www.cem.va.gov/cem/cems/listcem.asp) to determine eligibility or schedule a burial.
+**For burial at a state or tribal Veterans cemetery,** [contact the state or tribal cemetery](https://www.cem.va.gov/cem/cems/listcem.asp) to determine eligibility or schedule a burial.